ProvableHQ/ARCs/arc-0020/README.md

 `burn(amount: u64) -> ()`: burns `amount` of tokens of the caller of the transition.

+**Note: This implementation is here for demonstration purposes only.
+It is not secure as it allows ALL accounts to burn.**
 ```aleo
 function burn:
     input r0 as u64.private;